mbari-org/pbp-doc/docs/index.md

 You can use PBP by directly running the included CLI the programs, as well as a dependency in your own Python code.

-**Status**: Functional version, including support for cloud based processing.
+**Features**:

+- [x] Audio metadata extraction for managed timekeeping
-- [x] JSON generation of timekeeping with indication of start and duration of recognized sound files
+    - [x] Start and duration of recognized wav and flac sound files either locally or in cloud (JSON)
+    - [x] Coverage plot of sound recordings
 - [x] Audio file processing
     - [x] Frequency and psd array output
     - [x] Concatenation of processed 1-minute segments for daily product